majodev/google-webfonts-helper/README.md

 ### Contributing

 Everything is welcome, **especially tests**!
 Fork, change and send me a pull request.
 However, please add a description to your changes, not only code!

-**Attention designers:**: Searching for a logo and proper styling (I'm more a usability / backends guy).
+**Attention designers:** Searching for a logo and proper styling (I'm more a usability / backends guy).

 ## License
 (c) Mario Ranftl - majodev